fredoist/weather-app/README.md

 To get started simply clone or [download ⇊](https://github.com/fredoist/simple-weather/archive/refs/heads/main.zip) this repository, no build or dependency installs is required.

-You can develop in local by running a local server with hot-reloading, I recommend the followind:
+You can develop in local by running a local server with hot-reloading:

 ```sh
 $ npx reload .